 Never attempt to arrange your own repatriation.
 Quite apart from the expense and difficulty of booking travel arrangements in a foreign country, there may be medical implications of which you are not aware.
 Certain conditions can be complicated seriously, even fatally, by air travel.
-Global Response can ensure that you are returned home safely and quickly if you need repatriation, and at no expense to you.
+IMG can ensure that you are returned home safely and quickly if you need repatriation, and at no expense to you.

 Always retain invoices/receipts for all expenditure incurred.
 You will need to produce these to support your claim.

 Losses and Thefts

 Never leave your possessions unattended, even for a moment.
 Opportunist thieves thrive on such situations and it only takes a second to steal your property.
 Typical examples of this include leaving your property on the beach when you go into the water for a quick dip or leaving something on a table in a club or restaurant when you go to the bar.
 Ladies handbags have been particular targets for ‘snatch’ type thefts.

 Never pack money or valuables (cameras, watches, jewellery etc) in your checked-in suitcase when travelling.
 It is much safer to carry these items on your person or in hand luggage.
 Airlines do not accept any responsibility (and have no legal liability) for these items in your checked-in luggage.
 Remember that your luggage is in their control and out of your sight for the entire duration of your flight.